kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 SELECT * FROM q3;
 ```

+Almost all the queries in Sametable are written this way.

 ### Redis

-Redis is a NoSQL database that stores data in memory which makes it fast.
+Redis is a NoSQL database that stores data in memory.
 In Sametable, I used Redis for two purposes:

-1. Store a user's session data.
+1. Store a user's session data and basic info from the `users` table&mdash;name, email, and a flag that indicates the user is a subscriber or not&mdash;once they have logged in.
-2. Cache the results of some of my Postgresql's queries, saving us from having to query the database if the cache is still fresh.
+2. Cache the results of some of my Postgresql's queries to avoid having to query the database if the cache is still fresh.

 #### Installation

 I'm on a Windows 10 machine with Windows Subsystem Linux(WSL) installed.
-This was the only guide I followed:
+This was the only guide I followed to install Redis on my machine:

 https://redislabs.com/blog/redis-on-windows-10/